Skip to content

 Thinking about these factors upfront helps you create a realistic budget and avoid surprises down the road.
 A system that seems affordable at first might become costly over time if it requires expensive subscriptions or frequent hardware replacements.
 On the other hand, a more comprehensive system with an all-inclusive price might offer better long-term value.
 Let's break down some of the common costs to keep on your radar so you can make a fully informed decision for your facility.

-Recurring Subscription Fees
+Ongoing Subscription Fees

 Many modern monitoring systems, especially those that track performance metrics and store data in the cloud, operate on a subscription model.
 This means you’ll have an ongoing operational expense in addition to the initial hardware cost.
 These fees can be charged monthly or annually and might be calculated per user, per device, or as a flat rate for your entire facility.
 For example, some performance tracking apps like Phlex Swim have annual membership plans for both individual swimmers and teams.
 Before committing, be sure to ask about the subscription structure, what it includes, and whether the price is locked in or subject to change.
 Factoring this recurring cost into your annual budget is essential for long-term financial planning.

-Necessary Hardware and Accessories
+Essential Hardware and Accessories

 The core monitoring unit is often just one piece of the puzzle.
 To function correctly, many systems require additional hardware that may be sold separately.
 This can include wearable trackers for swimmers, specialized goggles, or heart rate monitors.
 For instance, a pair of FORM Smart Swim 2 goggles can cost around $200, and other systems rely on separate sensors to collect accurate data.
 When evaluating a system, ask for a complete list of all required components.
 It’s important to clarify whether wearables, charging stations, and lifeguard alert devices are included in the main package or if they represent an additional expense you'll need to account for.

-Installation, Setup, and Support
+Installation, Setup, and Ongoing Support

 Getting your new system up and running can also come with its own set of costs.
 The complexity of installation often depends on your goals.
 As we've covered in our review of swimmer wearable tracking devices, a simple fitness tracker has a much different setup process than a comprehensive safety system designed to cover an entire aquatic center.
 Some facility-wide systems may require professional installation to ensure proper placement of hubs and sensors.
 You should also inquire about the cost of technical support.
 Is it included in your subscription, or is there a separate fee for troubleshooting and maintenance?
 Understanding these setup and support costs will give you a clearer picture of the initial and ongoing investment.

-Staff Training and Integration Time
+Budgeting for Staff Training and Onboarding

 One of the most overlooked costs is the time required to train your staff.
 A new system introduces new workflows, and your team will need time to learn how to use the equipment, interpret the data, and respond to alerts effectively.
 This "soft cost" of training time is a real expense for your facility.
 Effectively using swim data to improve safety requires your team to understand the technology and integrate it into their daily routines.
 A system with a complicated interface will require a longer integration period, while an intuitive, user-friendly system can shorten the learning curve and get your team up to speed much faster.